Efficient Sequence Packing without Cross-contamination: Accelerating Large Language Models without Impacting Performance: Methods

 \subsubsection{Non-negative least squares histogram-packing (NNLSHP)}

 The proposed NNLSHP algorithm is based on re-stating the packing problem as a (weighted) non-negative least squares problem (NNLS)~\cite{Bro1997} of the form $wAx=wb$ where $x\geq0$.
 The vector $b$ is the histogram containing the counts of all the sequence lengths in the dataset.
 Next, we define the $A$ matrix (the ``packing matrix``) by first generating a list of all possible sequence length combinations (``strategies'') that add up exactly to the maximum sequence length.
 We focus specifically on strategies that consist of at most $3$ sequences per pack (independent of $b$) and encode each strategy as a column of the sparse matrix $A$.
 For example, a strategy consisting of the sequence length $128$, $128$, and $256$ in represented a column vector that has the value $2$ at the $128$th row, the value $1$ at the $256$th row, and zero at all other rows.
 The variable $x$ describes the \textit{non-negative} repetition count for each strategy.
 So a $24$ in the $i$th row of $x$ means that the strategy represented by the $i$th column of $A$ should repeat $24$ times.
 Moreover, in the un-weighted setting, $Ax=b$ states that we would like to ``mix'' the pre-defined strategies (columns of $A$) such that the number of samples matches the histogram $b$, and where each strategy is used $x\geq0$ times.
 We use the residual weight $w$ to control the penalization of the $Ax-b$ residual on different sequence lengths (different rows of $b$).
-Heuristically, we set the weight of $0.09$ for all sequences of length $8$ or smaller because they are considered acceptable padding sequences.
-All other sequence lengths get weight $1$.
-After solving $wAx = wb$ for $x\geq0$ using an off-the-shelf solver we obtain a floating point solution, which means that the repetition counts are not necessarily integers.
+Heuristically, we set the weight of $0.09$ for all sequences of length $8$ or smaller because they are considered acceptable padding sequences while all other sequence lengths get weight $1$.
+We discuss this heuristic choice of parameters in Section~\ref{as:weighting} and~\ref{as:weight_params}\cite{appendix}.
+The overall efficiency of the packing is not greatly influenced by the weighing (less than $1\%$ extra speed-up).

+After solving $wAx = wb$ for $x\geq0$ using an off-the-shelf solver, we obtain a floating point solution, which means that the repetition counts are not necessarily integers.
 Since we cannot use a non-natural number of strategies, we round the solution $\hat{x}$ to the nearest integer.
-The error introduced by this rounding is found to be negligible.
-Further details are provided in~\cite{appendix}(Section~\ref{as:nnlspacking}).
+The error introduced by this rounding is found to be negligible (a few hundred sequences in the worst case) compared to the size of the dataset (millions of sequences).
+The time complexity and space complexity of the algorithm are $O(n+s_m^5)$ and $O(s_m^3)$.
+Further details are provided in Section~\ref{as:nnlspacking}.